abrar2030/Flowlet/docs/06_Developer_Guides/Application_Testing_Guide.md

     assert wallet_data["currency"] == "USD"
 ```

-## Frontend Testing
+## web-frontend Testing

-The Flowlet web frontend is built with React.
+The Flowlet web web-frontend is built with React.
 Testing is typically done using testing libraries like `@testing-library/react` and a test runner like `Vitest` or `Jest`.

 ### Unit Tests